RookieOven/rookieoven/_posts/2013-10-30-scots-at-the-web-summit.md

 ## RookieOven

-I will also be at the Web Summit (@_MDHayes), if you want to find out about the Scottish startup community and how you can engage with companies and individuals in it please don’t hesitate to get in touch.
+I will also be at the Web Summit (@_1), if you want to find out about the Scottish startup community and how you can engage with companies and individuals in it please don’t hesitate to get in touch.

  [1]: http://www.rookieoven.com/wp-content/uploads/2013/10/flexiant.png
  [2]: https://twitter.com/tonylucas "Twitter Tony Lucas"